So many of my clients come in with this pressure to be better.

 “Let’s tell women they’re broken—and then sell them something to fix it.”

-With their glass skin, color-coded routines, and curated wellness practices.
+Then we have influencer culture.
+They have glass skin, color-coded routines, and curated wellness practices.

 “Do I love this?
 Or do I think I should love this?”